 Matthew Kasdin, General Counsel

-Matt is a General Counsel at IIX.
+Matthew is a General Counsel at IIX.

-Matt began his legal career at the international law firm Latham & Watkins, where he worked in the New York and London offices as a corporate associate advising on international capital markets and mergers and acquisitions transactions.
+Matthew began his legal career at the international law firm Latham & Watkins, where he worked in the New York and London offices as a corporate associate advising on international capital markets and mergers and acquisitions transactions.
 Matt also advised the United Nations’ Global Compact corporate responsibility and Principles for Responsible Investment initiatives, both on a pro bono basis and as a policy and legal advisor at the United Nations Secretariat in New York.
 He has since worked at a Singapore-based social venture fund and as a legal consultant to Bank of America Merrill Lynch’s Asian capital markets division.

-Matt was also a Fulbright Scholar in 2011.
+Matthew was also a Fulbright Scholar in 2011.
 He is licensed to practice law in New York, and licensed to advise on securities and corporate finance in Hong Kong.

-Matt holds a Juris Doctor from Northwestern University School of Law, where he concentrated in international law and was executive editor of the Journal of International Law & Business.
+Matthew holds a Juris Doctor from Northwestern University School of Law, where he concentrated in international law and was executive editor of the Journal of International Law & Business.

-Ria Bhatnagar, Social Enterprise/Corporate Finance
+Ria Bhatnagar, Corporate Finance

 Prior to IIX, Ria was with R.F.
 Chandler, a global private investment company based in Singapore.
 At R. F. Chandler, Ria worked as an Analyst in the Capital Markets division and was rotated to the philanthropic arm of the organization to apply business acumen in the field of social development.
 In that position, Ria managed a large portfolio of grants and was extensively involved in doing impact assessments and sourcing for new grant opportunities.
 Ria has also done internships with Marine Money Asia (Ship Finance Publication) and Text100 (Technology Public Relations Company).